 - What personal contributions did I make?

 - What expertise, skills, or perspectives - further developed - could I carry forward into my next role/job?

 Reflecting on such questions helps us practice being aware of ourselves in our work.
 This is different from viewing ourselves objectively in terms of the function of the job.
 Such a functional perspective provides only limited information and keeps us at arms-length from developing an active and practiced awareness of how we experience a job day to day, how we experience ourselves in a job day to day, how we relate to our colleagues and to the work itself, how we adapt, learn and grow.
 A broader reflective practice offers access not only to a living and expanding personal skill set, but also keeps us actively engaged in our own career development.

 A narrative and experiential approach to creating CV's and professional profiles

 Each of us has a unique story to tell, each of us posseses unique talents that continue to emerge as we experience and engage in life, each of us has unique ways of weaving together our accumulated experiences.
 Each of us breathes life into what we do in unique and different ways.
 Recognizing these very personal ways of being, learning to articulate them confidently both verbally and in written form (profiles, CV’s, Bio’s) and networking your story are fundamental to accessing the natural fit you strive for.
 Understanding who you are and the unique value you bring to a given profession or job transforms a sought after ideal into a tangible reality.

-I offer a 3 session coaching package specifically designed to help clients create resilient CV's and professional profiles.
-For more information please contact me at email@example.com
+I offer a 3 session coaching package specifically designed to help clients create a more experiential and resilient CV and/or professional profile.
+For more information please contact me at firstname.lastname@example.org